TWO STOREY FAQ’S

 - It can be difficult finding a similar block in another suburb

 - You have outgrown the current layout of your home

 - You would like a more environmentally sustainable home

 - You want to avoid spending thousands of dollars on stamp duty and agents fees

 - You don’t want to buy someone else’s problems in an already established home

 Do you have two storey designs that suit the narrow lot I purchased?

 A. HomefinderWA has the experience to design your dream home regardless of lot size or shape.
 Choose from an extensive range of small lot, narrow lot and cottage lot designs with 10-metre and 12-metre frontages, all of which can be customised to suit your individual needs and tastes.

-A. Your New Home Administrator is highly experienced in helping clients design the interior of their single storey home, from floorings and paint choices right through colour palettes and ceiling fixtures.
+A. Your New Home Administrator is highly experienced in helping clients design the interior of their two storey home, from floorings and paint choices right through colour palettes and ceiling fixtures.

 A. There are a number of traits that can result in increased building costs so carefully consider these before you purchase a block: